Ambigram: Other uses

 In music, the interlude from Alban Berg's opera Lulu is a palindrome, thus the score made up of musical notes is almost symmetrical through a vertical axis.

+In August 1976, Douglas Hofstadter premiered in Stanford a canon in the form of a fully symmetrical score, reversible 180 degrees, ornamented with three ambigrams.

 In biology, researchers study the ambigrammatic property of narnaviruses by using visual representations of the symmetrical sequences.